Posted February 7, 2014Tweet

 The Home Affordable Refinance Program (HARP) is down to its last two years.
 U.S. homeowners have until December 31, 2015 to use the popular "Obama Refi".
 However, rising home value may render HARP's last quarters moot.

 Underwater mortgages are less essential to U.S. housing as compared to when HARP launched last decade.
-U.S. homeowners are requesting fewer "high-LTV" loans and, in many states, the median LTV request is dropping.
+Despite current mortgage rates making their best levels in nearly six months, U.S. homeowners are requesting fewer "high-LTV" loans and, in many states, the median LTV request is dropping.

 Unless HARP 3 passes in 2014, there will likely be fewer HARP closings nationwide.